docker-archive/deploykit/pkg/provider/vsphere/README.md

 - Use of Folders and VM annotations to track InfraKit VMs
 - Provisioning, Scaling and Destroying
 - Cloning of Virtual Machine Templates, to be used as the base image for new instances
-- Building of new VM instances around LinuxKist `.iso` files that are uploades through the `$ linuxkit push vcenter <args> file.iso` command.
+- Building of new VM instances around LinuxKist `.iso` files that are uploads through the `$ linuxkit push vcenter <args> file.iso` command.
-- Capability to identify VM guest IP address settings throught the `infrakit group describe <groupID>`
+- Capability to identify VM guest IP address settings through the `infrakit group describe <groupID>`
 - Can be used with a single vSphere Host, however Folders aren't supported so all VMs will end up as part of the root structure.

 ## Plugin Usage